Internal Security Act (Singapore): Subversive documents

-(c) to invite, request or demand support for or on account of any collection, subscription, contribution or donation, whether in money or in kind, for the direct or indirect benefit or use of persons who intend to act or are about to act, or have acted, in a manner prejudicial to the security of Singapore or to the maintenance of public order therein, or who incite to violence therein or counsel disobedience to the law thereof or any lawful order therein.

-A document that purports to be a subversive document is presumed to be one until the contrary has been proved, and if it is proved that a person was carrying or had in their possession or under their control a subversive document, they are deemed to have known the contents of the document and their nature.
+A document that purports to be a subversive document is presumed to be one until the contrary has been proved, and if it is proved that a person was handling a subversive document, they are considered to know of its contents and nature.
 Nevertheless, a person may defend themself by proving that they were unaware of the contents and the nature of the contents of the document, and that they did not have reasonable cause to believe or suspect that the document was subversive.
-The ISA places a duty on any person, any office-bearer of an association, or any responsible member or agent of an organization who receives a subversive document to deliver it to a police officer without delay.
-Failure to do so without police authorization, or communicating the contents of such a document to others or publishing them is an offence.
+The ISA places a duty on any person who receives a subversive document to deliver it to a police officer without delay.
+Failure to do so without police authorisation, or communicating the contents of such a document to others or publishing them is an offence.